Semi-Supervised Representation Learning based on Probabilistic Labeling: Algorithm

 where $\mathcal{S(.,.)}$ is a measure of similarity.
 As nearby unlabeled points are sharing similar labeled points, they are more likely to have similar label probability vectors as well.

 Now lets look at the dot product of label probability vectors of two points $\mathbf{x}_i$ and $\mathbf{x}_j$, i.e. $\mathbf{y}_i\mathbf{y}_j^{\top}$ ($\mathbf{y}_i$'s are defined as row vectors).
 If $\mathbf{x}_i$ and $\mathbf{x}_i$ are labeled, this dot product builds elements of Delta kernel matrix, and if one of the points is unlabeled, the dot product builds elements of $W$.
 Therefore, we can build $K_n+W$ simply by $YY^{\top}$ where $Y$ is an $n\times C$ label matrix.
 The $i^{th}$ row of $Y$ is $\mathbf{y}_i$, the label vector of $\mathbf{x}_i$.
-A graph with an adjacency matrix of $YY^{\top}$ will satisfy all the conditions we wanted for $K_n+W$.
 Based on the ordering, we defined for the data points, the first $l$ rows of $Y$ will be corresponding to the labeled points and rest of the rows will be corresponding to the unlabeled data.

 Based on the above descriptions, the objective function in (\ref{eq: obj_ove}), is equal to: